SebastienSiva/ArgosRoomFinder/README.md

 _Note:_ You will need to click through many warnings to install this as it is not signed or published by any official organization.

-## How to build the exe on Windows.
+## How to build the exe on Windows (you need to be on a Windows PC to build).
 https://pypi.org/project/pysimplegui-exemaker/

 py -m pysimplegui-exemaker.pysimplegui-exemaker